rdooley2/Keylogger-Lab/README.md

  <li>Gain insight on how a keylogger functions</li>
 </ul>
 <h2>Summary</h2>
 This program records user keystrokes and writes them to a text file.
 Upon termination, the program emails the attacker with the keystrokes log file attached.
-I want to acknowledge that a keylogger has much more potential than I've coded.
+A keylogger has much more potential than I've coded.
 However, I am uncomfortable developing a fully-fledged keylogger that the whole internet can view.
 A normal keylogger, upon execution by an unknowing party, would establish persistence within a system.
 Persistence can be as simple as having the code hide itself in AppData and then creating a shortcut to itself in the Windows startup folder.
 It starts at machine startup and automatically sends the email at system shutdown.

 <h2>Languages and Utilities Used</h2>